nengo/nengo-dl/docs/reference.rst

 This section details the modules, classes, and functions available in NengoDL.
 It is divided into two sections.
 The first section describes the objects relevant to :ref:`NengoDL users <user-api>`.
-For a more in-depth description of how to use these objects, see the :doc:`user-guide`.
+More information on these objects can also be found in the :doc:`user-guide`.
 The second section describes objects that only :ref:`NengoDL developers <developer-api>` need to worry about.